Luminous intensity

 In photometry, luminous intensity is a measure of the wavelength-weighted power emitted by a light source in a particular direction per unit solid angle, based on the luminosity function, a standardized model of the sensitivity of the human eye.
 The SI unit of luminous intensity is the candela (cd), an SI base unit.

 Measurement

 Photometry deals with the measurement of visible light as perceived by human eyes.
 The human eye can only see light in the visible spectrum and has different sensitivities to light of different wavelengths within the spectrum.
 When adapted for bright conditions (photopic vision), the eye is most sensitive to yellow-green light at 555 nm.
 Light with the same radiant intensity at other wavelengths has a lower luminous intensity.
 The curve which represents the response of the human eye to light is a defined standard function '̅'̅y̅'̅'̅(λ) or V(λ) established by the International Commission on Illumination (CIE, for Commission Internationale de l'Éclairage) and standardized in collaboration with the ISO.

-Luminous intensity of artificial light sources is typically measured using and a goniophotometer outfitted with a photometer or a spectroradiometer.
+Luminous intensity of artificial light sources is typically measured using a goniophotometer outfitted with a photometer or a spectroradiometer.